logseq/docs/db-version.md

 ## Automated Backup

+This feature is _only_ for the browser.
 An automated backup of graphs is available by clicking on the upper right three dots menu and selecting `Export Graph`.
 Within this modal, you can specify a folder (directory) to save backups.
 A backup folder can be reused across graphs as each graph gets its own folder within a backup folder.
 After choosing this folder, hourly backups begin.
 The last 12 backups are saved.
-This backup feature is currently only for the browser.

 ## Export and Import